Creating a Boefje

 The most important part is the return value we send back.
 This is what will be used by our normalizer to create our new OOIs.

 For ease of development, we added a generic finding normalizer.
-When we just want to create a CVE or other type of finding on the input OOI, we can return the CVE ID or KAT ID as a string with openkat/finding
+When we just want to create a CVE or other type of finding on the input OOI, we can return the CVE ID or KAT ID as a string with openkat/finding as mime-type.

 BEFORE

-images: # Build the images for the containerized boefjes
+# Build the images for the containerized boefjes

 AFTER

-images: # Build the images for the containerized boefjes
+# Build the images for the containerized boefjes

-docker build -f ./boefjes/plugins/kat_nmap_tcp/boefje.Dockerfile -t openkat/nmap .
+docker build -f boefjes/plugins/kat_hello_katty/boefje.Dockerfile -t openkat/hello_katty .

-This was the creation of our first boefje.
 If we run OpenKAT now we should be able to see this boefje sitting in the KAT-alogus.
 Let’s try it out!